gavstrik/gavstrik.github.io/pages/about.md

 </div>

-I currently work at the [Center for Information and Bubble Studies](https://bubblestudies.ku.dk/) at the University of Copenhagen - Denmark.
+I currently work at the [Department of Food and Resource Economics](https://ifro.ku.dk/) at the University of Copenhagen where I teach courses on responsible conduct of research and the philosophy of science.
 My research and development projects are in the fields of computational social science and educational research.
-Our team is doing online experiments to investigate collective phenomena in social media, such as attitude change, decision-making and social illusions.
-We currently develop multiplayer online learning games for norm-based intervention studies in classrooms.

 I received a BS in [theoretical chemistry](https://www.ku.dk/) from the University of Copenhagen, and a PhD in complex systems from the